terra-money/docs/docs/validator/faq.md

 Each member of a validator's staking pool earns different types of revenue:

 - **Compute fees (gas)**: To prevent spamming, validators can set minimum gas fees for transactions to be included in their mempool.
-At the end of every block, compute fees are disbursed to the participating validators proportioanl to their stake.
+At the end of every block, compute fees are disbursed to the participating validators proportional to their stake.

 - **Stability fees**: To stabilize the value of Luna, the protocol charges a small fee ranging from 0.1% to 1% on every Terra transaction, capped at 1 TerraSDR.
 This is paid in any Terra currency, and is disbursed proportional to each validators' stake at the end of every block in TerraSDR.